SKIP_TO_MAIN_CONTENT

 Each GPU is offered in 3 vCPU/RAM configurations.
 The 4-vCPU config is cheapest.
 Only step up if your data preprocessing is the bottleneck.

-The same applies to CPU and RAM — check the metrics after a run.
-If CPU utilization is low, you may be able to use the smaller vCPU config for that GPU and save money.
+The same applies to CPU and RAM.
+Check the metrics after a run.
+If CPU utilization is low, drop to the smaller vCPU config for that GPU.

 5. Right-size storage